Matching MATLAB's resample function in Python

 And then estimate the treatment effect.

 The statistical theory behind CUPED is fairly simple and setting up the regression equation is not difficult.
 However, in my experience, choosing the right window for pre-treatment covariates is extremely difficult, choose the right window and you reduce your variance by a lot.
 The right window depends a lot on your business.
+Some key considerations,

 • Sustained purchasing behavior is a key requirement.
 If the is not a good predictor of for the interval to then the variance of will be high.
 Defeating the purpose.